ITsPorky/ITsPorky_EnhancedGroundItems/README.md

 ## Authors Note: Hope you find this addon useful!

 Hope you enjoy using the addon!
-I know I wanted this feature and wanted to make it easily customisable for the player in game, thats why I made this addon. - _ITsPorky_
+I know I wanted this feature and wanted to make it easily customisable for the player in game, thats why I made this addon.
+Plus I just like making mods to test my skills and improve - _ITsPorky_